binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 Do not let over confidence be your weakness.
 An attacker will search out the weak link.
 Do your best to remove weak links.

-### Lack of Authentication, Authorisation and Session Management
+### Lack of Authentication, Authorisation and Session Management {#web-applications-risks-that-solution-causes-lack-of-authentication-authorisation-and-session-management}

 This is a complex topic with many areas that the developer must understand in order to make the best decisions.
 Having team members that already have strengths in these areas can help a lot.
 The technologies are moving fast, but many of the concepts encountered are similar across the technology generations.
 It helps to have a healthy fear, some experience of what can go wrong, and an understanding of just how many concepts must be understood in order to piece together a solution that is going to work well and resist the attacks of your enemies.